IRSC-WFU/irsc-wfu.github.io/members.md

 ---
 ## Members
 <!-- Want to add links to individual pages for each lab member with biography and photo -->
-At the Wake Forest IRSC Lab, we have many members in various roles.

 ### Faculty
-Several faculty from multiple departments at Wake Forest and at other universities work with the IRSC Lab.

 <!-- Might consider changing Faculty section to carousel or some other format over table -->
 <style>
 .card-body{